 In order for the configuration changes in the yarn-site.xml file to take effect, you must stop and restart the YARN ResourceManager if it is running, or start the ResourceManager if it is not running.
-To start or stop the ResourceManager, use the applicable commands in Controlling HDP Services Manually.
+To start or stop the ResourceManager, use the applicable commands in the "Controlling HDP Services Manually" section of the HDP Reference Guide.